Alfredo-Neto/Alfredo-Neto/README.md

 ## I'm a Javascript developer

-- 🌱 I’m currently learning ReactJS
+- 🌱 Currently learning ReactJS
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar